 Family Day Care Educators have a duty to provide effective supervision at all times when they have children in their care.
 This includes responsibility for supervision indoors, outdoors, in vehicles and other transport and on outings and excursions.
 Educators plan carefully and supervise the children in their care closely, while allowing them opportunities for ‘safe’ exploration and challenging experiences.

+Each family is invoiced by Council for fees.
 Educators set their own hourly rates and they must charge the same hourly fee for all children in their care.
-Payments to Educators include the Child Care Benefit subsidy, which is paid to them directly.
-Each family pays the balance after the Educator has issued an account.
-This account will include an administration levy that is paid to the Children’s Services Team by the Educator.
-Fees are usually reviewed on an annual basis in line with the governments annual indexing of the Child Care Benefit.
+Payments to Educators include the Child Care Subsidy, which is paid to them directly.
+This account will include an administration levy that is paid to the Children’s Services Team.
+Fees are usually reviewed on an annual basis in line with the Federal Government's annual indexing of the Child Care Benefit.
 The indexing rate is based on the consumer price index increase over the last calendar year.